Acrobatic gymnastics

-Acrobatic gymnastics is a competitive discipline of gymnastics where partnerships of gymnasts work together and perform figures consisting of acrobatic moves, dance and tumbling, set to music.
-There are three types of routines; a 'balance' routine (at FIG grade 5 and above) where the focus is on strength, poise and flexibility; a 'dynamic' routine (also FIG grade 5 and above) which includes throws, somersaults and catches, and (at FIG grade 6 and above, as well as grade 4 and below) a 'combined' routine which includes elements from both balance and dynamic.
+Acrobatic gymnastics is a competitive discipline of gymnastics where partnerships of gymnasts work together and perform routines consisting of acrobatic skills, dance and tumbling, set to music.
+The sport is governed by the International Federation of Gymnastics (FIG).
+There are three types of routines: a 'balance' routine, where the focus is on strength, poise and flexibility; a 'dynamic' routine, which includes throws, somersaults and catches, and a 'combined' routine which includes elements from both balance and dynamic.

-The sport is governed by the International Federation of Gymnastics (FIG, an abbreviation of Fédération Internationale de Gymnastique).
-At international level, there are four FIG categories of competition defined by age; 11–16, 12–18, 13–19, and 15+ (Senior).
-There are also grades 1–6, with grade 5 being the same difficulty as 11–16 and grade 6 being the same difficulty as 12–18.

-Acrobatic gymnasts perform in pairs or groups and enter into and are judged at a specific level or age group category.
+Acrobatic gymnasts perform in one of five units: pairs (same-gender or mixed) or same-gender groups (three for women, four for men).
 In each partnership, the gymnasts' different sizes and abilities will be balanced to complement each other in order to carry out the complex moves.
-Some will mainly carry out supporting and pitching roles, and are known as bases.
+Some will mainly carry out supporting and pitching roles and are known as bases.
 They are then balanced with usually smaller gymnasts who become the 'tops'.
 In men's and women's groups there are also one or two 'middles', who are like another base who usually will support the top while balancing on the base.
-The different partnerships seen in competition are: